-Governors should ensure that all staff undergo safeguarding and child protection training, including online safety, at induction.
+Governing bodies and proprietors should ensure that all staff undergo safeguarding and child protection training, including online safety, at induction.
 The training should be regularly updated.
 Induction and training should be in line with any advice from the safeguarding partners (HSCP).

-All staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually.
+All staff should receive regular safeguarding and child protection updates (for example, via email, ebulletins, staff meetings) as required, and at least annually.

-Governors should recognise the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis.
+Governing bodies and proprietors should recognise the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis.
 Opportunity should therefore be provided for staff to contribute to, and shape, safeguarding arrangements and the child protection policy.